-School holidays are coming your way and they are the perfect time to visit colleges while students are on campus and classes are in session When it comes to determining if a college is right for you, there is nothing that compares to spending time on campus.
+School is winding down, summer is almost here and it's a great time to visit colleges.
+When it comes to determining if a college is right for you, there is nothing that compares to spending time on campus.
 Attend an information session, take a tour, and explore the surrounding area.
 See how you feel.
 Are you most excited to be one of the 30,000 undergrads to head to “The Big House” at the University of Michigan to cheer on the football team?
 Or are you happiest as you imagine yourself sharing one of the traditional Gothic houses with as few as ten housemates at Smith?
 You may want to consider the economic and racial diversity when choosing a school or what health services are available.
 Your ideal college list will be based on figuring out your own priorities and values.
 A visit is the most effective way to get a sense of whether a particular school could feel like home.

 Make the most out of your college visits.
 Here are some tips to make your visits count:

 1. Have fun!
 You are there to see the college but enjoy the surrounding area.
-Getting away from the routine of home, school, and scheduled activities can be a nice break and a chance to relax and spend quality time together as a family.
+Getting away from your regular routine and activities can be a nice break and a chance to relax and spend quality time together as a family.
 Discover new places together and appreciate this opportunity.
 Try a local restaurant, go on a hike, or check out some local culture or sporting event.

 2. Research in advance: Check out the college website before you go.
 Learn about what you want to see and do while you are there.
 The more you know about a school, the more you will know what questions to ask and what to look for.

 3. Plan ahead: Be sure to book an information session and tour on the college website before you go.
-During high school holidays and vacations, college tours fill up quickly.
-Since the pandemic, some colleges ma still adhere to both their state and their own restrictions.
-Make sure that you are aware of them before you go.
+During the summer, college tours fill up quickly.
 You may be able to get into a tour by winging it last minute but it will be less stressful if you have it figured out and set in advance.

 5. Be spontaneous: Although we recommend planning your visits in advance, sometimes the best visits of all are unexpected.
 Don’t underestimate the power and fun of a college visit while you are out of town, visiting family, or away on vacation.
 You may see a college that you hadn’t thought of and learn that you want to explore it further.